 • Rococo, Impressionism and Post-Impressionism: Cézanne, Goya, Monet, and Van Gogh.

 The museum closed during the Second World War, and many of its works were evacuated to Wales to avoid potential damage from bombing runs.

 This mansion is located within Hyde Park and was built for the Baron of Apsley.
 Later, the Duke of Wellington would acquire and renovate it.

 Inside, the decor the Duke of Wellington personally selected remains intact.
 Even though he was not an art aficionado, he held a magnificent collection due to all the gifts he received for his military achievements.
-His collection consists of more than 200 works by artists such as Velázquez, Van Dyck, Rubens, Brueghel the Elder, and Goya.
+The collection you can see with the audioguide (audioguides) consists of more than 200 works by artists such as Velázquez, Van Dyck, Rubens, Brueghel the Elder, and Goya.

-Highlights include a four-meter statue of Napoleón, pieces of Portuguese silverware, and a set of Sevres porcelain that once belonged to Luis XVIII.
+Highlights include a four-meter statue of Napoleon, pieces of Portuguese silverware, and a set of Sevres porcelain that once belonged to Louis XVIII.

 ST. JAMES'S PARK

 Named in memory of the Saint James Hospital where leprosy patients were treated, the leafy St. James’s Park is considered the green lung of London.

 King Henry VIII became interested in the land in the 16th century and converted it into his private hunting ground.